AntonioJBT/teaching_materials/index.md

   'tools/check' as well.
 {% endcomment %}

-<h2 id="setup">Setup</h2>
+<h2 id="setup">General setup</h2>

 <p>
   To participate in a workshop you will need access to the software described below.
   In addition, you will need an up-to-date web browser.
 </p>
 <p>
-  See Software Carpentry's list of common issues that occur during installation as a reference for instructors that may be useful on the
+  These instrucitons are taken from Software Carpentry's workshop requirements.
+See their list of common issues that occur during installation as a reference for instructors that may be useful on the
   <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
 </p>